In October we support Breast Cancer Awareness Month

-Awareness campaign in Baden and Zurich
+Awareness campaign in the Pink Cube

 Just in time for Breast Cancer Awareness Month October, we have expanded our patient portal MSD Gesundheit with information about breast cancer.
-The new website provides detailed information about the disease including risks and options for prevention, early detection and treatment of breast cancer.
+The website provides detailed information about the disease including risks and options for prevention, early detection and treatment of breast cancer.

 In addition, the website offers answers to the most frequently asked questions about breast cancer and information on where affected people can get advice and support.

-Pink Ribbon Charity walk 🎗️
+Pink Ribbon Charity Walk

 A feelgood moment for our colleagues with more than 50 MSD Switzerland team members taking part in the Pink Ribbon Charity Walk.